 • introduce children to what service can achieve on a day to day basis.

 Building skills for a successful transition into further education, employment or training

 "Before City Year UK, I didn’t know what I wanted to do, but now I know that I want to work with young people, and help them to know that they are a part of society.
 I want to go into social work, and work one to one with young people to give them the second chance that I feel City Year UK has given me."
 Isaac Hamid, 2013-14 corps member, City Year Birmingham

 City Year UK helps young people develop the skills, characteristics and contacts they need to make a successful transition into further education, employment or training.

 Through volunteering, corps members gain transferable skills such as project management and public speaking, but also benefit from City Year UK's leadership development programme.
 Run every Friday, in conjunction with our corporate partners, it includes career exploration sessions, CV and interview guidance, presentation training, networking opportunities and work shadowing.

 81 per cent of our 2013/14 London corps members and 75 per cent of our 2013/14 Birmingham corps members had secured jobs or places in higher education or training before or soon after graduating from City Year UK.

 Read more about our leadership development programme here.

 “You must be the change you wish to see in the world”, Mahatma Gandhi

-City Year corps members become self-confident leaders who have the passion, values and expertise to continue to contribute to their communities long after their City Year.
-Through their collective endeavour and inspiration, City Year aims to contribute to the development of service opportunities in the UK and create a movement for social change.
+City Year UK corps members become self-confident leaders who have the passion, values and expertise to continue to contribute to their communities long after their City Year.
+Through their collective endeavour and inspiration, City Year UK aims to contribute to the development of service opportunities in the UK and create a movement for social change.
 Read more about what a volunteer service year means here.